tsereda/nautilus-template/README.md

 A template repository for running machine learning projects on the Nautilus cluster using Kubernetes.
 This example uses [pytorch-CycleGAN-and-pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) but can be adapted for any ML project.

+## About Nautilus & Kubernetes

+**Nautilus** is part of the National Research Platform (NRP), a national resource sharing program that provides researchers access to distributed computing infrastructure across multiple universities.
+It uses **Kubernetes**, an orchestration system that manages containerized applications across clusters of machines, allowing you to run your ML jobs on shared GPU resources.

 ## Important: Read First

 **Nautilus is a shared environment with strict rules and bannable offenses.**